 The operators in this section are used when you have multiple datasets that you would like to merge into one, commonly known as “stacking” or “coaddition”.
 For example, you have taken ten exposures of your scientific target, and you would like to combine them all into one deep stacked image that is deeper.

-When calling these operators you should determine how many operands they should take in (unlike the rest of the operators that have a fixed number of input operands).
-As described in the first operand below, you do this through their first popped operand (which should be a single integer number that is larger than one).
+When calling the stacking operators you should determine how many operands they should take in: unlike the rest of the operators that have a fixed number of input operands, these operators have a variable number of input operators.
+As described in the first operand below, you do this through their first (or early) popped operands (which should be a single integer number that is larger than one).
+Below are Some important points for all the stacking operators described in this section:

 min

-For each pixel, find the minimum value in all given datasets.
-The output will have the same type as the input.
+operators, the output will have the same type as the input.
+For the number

 The first popped operand to this operator must be a positive integer number which specifies how many further operands should be popped from the stack.
 All the subsequently popped operands must have the same type and size.
 This operator (and all the variable-operand operators similar to it that are discussed below) will work in multi-threaded mode unless Arithmetic is called with the --numthreads=1 option, see Multi-threaded operations.